Ad blocker detected, you need to disable it in order to setup AdSense

 <!-- End Google AdSense snippet added by Site Kit -->

-If your snippet is placed via Site Kit and it doesn’t match the above, check for any third-party plugin configurations that could affect scripts, such as deferred content, minification, or combining of assets.
+If your code snippet is placed via Site Kit and it doesn’t match the above, check for any third-party plugin configurations that could affect scripts, such as deferred content, minification, or combining of assets.
 You can temporarily deactivate any plugins that could be affecting this script and check your site’s source code once more to verify if this fixes the issue.
 Alternatively, you can use the Health Check & Troubleshooting plugin to deactivate all other plugins and perform a check with only Site Kit active.

 Check your site while not logged in

-The default configuration of a Site Kit-placed AdSense snippet is to not display ads for logged-in users.
+The default configuration of a Site Kit-placed AdSense code snippet is to not display ads for logged-in users.
 To confirm that ads are displaying, perform a check of the front-end of your site while not logged in.

 Ensure you don’t have any ad blockers active